Obsessive-Compulsive Disorder (OCD) - Topic Overview

 Obsessive-compulsive disorder (OCD) is a type of mental illness that

 causes repeated unwanted thoughts.
-To get rid of the thoughts, a person does
+To get rid of the thoughts, a person with OCD does

 the same tasks over and over.
 For example, you may fear that everything you